mrtnvgr/oxidec/README.md

 cargo install oxidec
 ```

-If you want to install new examples on every update, enable `new-examples` feature:
+If you want to install new files from examples directory on every update, enable `new-examples` feature:

 ```sh
 cargo install oxidec --features new-examples